- Contact information

 - For information on the Brooder operations, contact:

 - Tom Gilles

 State Game Farm

-The Wisconsin Department of Natural Resources (WDNR) - State Game Farm is located near Poynette in central Columbia County.
+The State Game Farm is connected to the MacKenzie Center near Poynette in central Columbia County.
 The goals of the State Game Farm and the pheasant stocking program are to provide quality pheasant hunting opportunities on public and private lands, promote safe and ethical behavior in the field, and cooperate with conservation groups dedicated to promoting pheasant hunting in the state.
 There are a number of programs the WDNR uses to accomplish these goals.

 The original hatchery from the early 1930s is still in use today.
 Approximately 330,000 eggs are incubated annually in incubators that have been in use since the 1950s.
 Weekly hatches occur from early April through the end of June.
 At the end of the hatching season approximately 250,000 chicks will be hatched.
 Many of these chicks will be reared on the Game Farm, with some going to conservation clubs that participate in the Day-old Chick program.
 Hen chicks are also available for sale to the public.